Types of Mortgages Available for a Purchase or Refinance

 Government-Insured vs. Conventional Loans

-conventional home loan is one that is not insured or guaranteed by the federal government in any way.
+A conventional home loan is one that is not insured or guaranteed by the federal government in any way.
 This distinguishes it from the three government-backed mortgage types explained below (FHA, VA and USDA).

 Government-insured home loans include the following: